Skip to content

 Key takeaways

-• Critical illness insurance is a life insurance add-on that pays out if you are diagnosed with a serious health issue
+• Critical illness insurance is a type of protection product that pays out if you are diagnosed with a serious health issue

 • Different insurers cover different conditions but cancer, heart attacks and strokes are almost always included

-• Policies won't payout if conditions are easily treatable, temporary, pre-existing, or related to lifestyle choices
+• Policies generally won't payout if conditions are easily treatable, temporary, pre-existing, or related to lifestyle choices

 What is critical illness insurance?